mapeveri/django-musette/README.rst

 21. Support Python 3.
 22. Configuration logo and class css for navbar.
 23. Markdown support in textarea.

-**Note 1:** Not support login, logout and nothing refered to authentication.
-Use authentication django admin.
+24. Authentication.

-**Note 2:** When a new record is added to the user model automatically added to your model profile.
+**Note 1:** When a new record is added to the user model automatically added to your model profile.

 Installing
 ----------